an ounce of prevention

 As the saying goes, “an ounce of prevention is worth a pound of cure.”

-And yet, as I’ve been interviewing a number of HR professionals in the course of doing some market research this month, I’m struck by how few organizations offer anything more than standard health benefits for employees—and I think we can agree that the standard health/vision/dental coverage in our country is predominantly about disease care rather than health care.
+And yet, as I’ve been interviewing a number of HR professionals in the course of doing some market research this month, it’s striking how few organizations offer anything more than standard health benefits for employees—and I think we can agree that the standard health/vision/dental coverage in our country is predominantly about disease care rather than health care.

 Yes, it will pay for an annual visit, and after that, it only provides care after a problem occurs; little if any thought is given to how to prevent a health problem to begin with.